 Step 2: If the behaviour/approach continues our staff have the authority to end the conversation or immediately cease communicating with the individual

-Step 3: Our staff will report the incident(s) to their Head of Department/Manager where a number of measures may be implemented including:
+Step 3: Our staff will report the incident(s) to their Head of Department/Manager/the HR Department where a number of measures may be implemented including:

-Any cases of harassment should be immediately reported to the HR Department.
+Any cases of harassment, including sexual harassment, should be immediately reported to the HR Department by line managers or by those individuals who have experienced the harassment.

 We hope that you will understand and welcome this Zero Tolerance Policy, which is in place for the best interests of our hard-working staff.